 In understanding how do credit card consolidation loans work, it is a strategy that takes all your account balances from different credit cards and pays them altogether monthly.
 In theory, the new debt will have a lower annual rate, lower your interest rate and a shorter repayment period.

 The whole process depends on certain factors like your credit score, the amount of debt, and your credit history.
-The bank will also look at your investments and home equity and your attitude towards your current situation.
+The bank will also look at your investments and home equity, you can use a release equity calculator to find out how much your home’s worth.
 However, if your ultimate goal at the end is to pay all of your debts, then consolidation is the best decision you can make.

 Take note that credit card consolidation can hurt your credit score.
 That is if the lender checks your credit history thoroughly.
 Don’t worry, though, as your credit score will only go down a couple of points.
 If you plan to pay off your debts in due time, those points that you lost will be gained momentarily.